aspose-omr/Aspose.OMR-Documentation/net/developer-reference/generate-template/saving/_index.md

 ### Saving form as an image

-Call `Save` method of of the [`GenerationResult`](https://reference.aspose.com/omr/net/aspose.omr.generation/generationresult) object returned by [`GenerateTemplate` or `GenerateJSONTemplate` methods](/omr/net/generate-template/).
+Call `Save` method of of the [`GenerationResult`](https://reference.aspose.com/omr/net/aspose.omr.generation/generationresult) object returned by [`Generate` method](/omr/net/generate-template/).
 The method takes the following arguments:

 - Target directory name, either absolute or relative to your application's working directory.
 Provide an empty string to save files into the working directory.
 - File name (without extension) for printable form pages and the recognition pattern.
 Each page is always saved as a separate file.
 If multiple pages are generated, the suffix "_Page{NUMBER}_" will be added to each file; for example, "_OMR-FormPage1.png_".